-Shares in Chinese solar energy companies skyrocketed, appreciating by double digits Tuesday morning after the U.S. government announced up to $125.5 million in industry research funding last week.
+Shares in Chinese solar energy companies skyrocketed at a speed of two-digit appreciation Tuesday morning after the U.S. government announced up to $125.5 million research funding earlier this month.

-Leading the way in the market is Wanzhou-based polysilicon manufacturer Daqo New Energy Corp.
+Leading the way in the market Tuesday morning is Wanzhou-based polysilicon manufacturer Daqo New Energy Corp.
 (NYSE: DQ), which soared 14% to $65.8 per American depositary share.

 Daqo was followed by solar modules maker JinkoSolar Holding Co., Ltd. (NYSE: JKS), which jumped 11% to $24.14 per ADS on Tuesday morning.
-The two gainers signed a two-year agreement in September 2019.
+The two gainers signed a two-year agreement of polysilicon supply in September 2019.

 Stock price of Hong Kong-based SPI Energy Co., Ltd.(Nasdaq: SPI) increased 11% to $1.37 per ADS in New York on Tuesday morning.

-Solar energy sector was fueled by government support including a $125.5 million funding plan from U.S. Department of Energy to advance solar technology research, which was announced on Feb.5.
+Solar energy sector was fueled by government supports including a $125.5 million funding plan from U.S. Department of Energy, which announced on Feb.5 to advance solar technology research.

-The energy department claimed that these investments directly support the Trump Administration's "all-of-the-above" energy strategy.
-The policy aims to develop and utilize a combination of nonrenewable and renewable resources to meet energy needs in the U.S., including solar energy.
-This was good news to China's big solar players, most of which have operations in the U.S.
+The energy department claimed that these investments directly support the Trump Administration’s all-of-the-above energy strategy.
+The government energy policy aims to develop and use a combination of nonrenewable and renewable resources to meet energy needs in the U.S., including solar energy.

-Through the program, the U.S. will invest $15 million for 8-12 projects in photovoltaics hardware research, $39 million for developing a test site to accelerate the commercialization and $30 million for systems Integration, among other investments.
+Through the program, the U.S. will invest $15 million for 8-12 projects in photovoltaics hardware research, $39 million for developing a test site to accelerate the commercialization, $30 million for systems Integration and so on.